 In this updated version of a previous post, I share some of Bill’s art and memories of Bill shared by his son Terry (my thanks to Bill’s wife Greta who graciously gave me permission to share from Terry’s social media post)

 He was a true artist and entrepreneur who always enjoyed laughing and meeting new and interesting people.
 He was wise enough to not limit his conversation to only sports, religion or politics most men comfortably slide into.
 But instead, he always talked about real thoughts and feelings as well as the history of his Irish roots.Bill’s son, Terry Hart

 Fighting the war in Europe

-In 1943, as a 20 year old, Bill joined the Army, deployed to England, and prepared for the invasion.
+In 1943, Bill deployed to England, and prepared for the invasion.
 What he thought would be a grand adventure turned into a nightmare which he vividly captured in his book.

 Several days into the fighting on the beaches at Normandy, he was assigned to pick up and transport the bodies of fallen soldiers.
 Thereafter, as he worked his way across France and Belgium into Germany, he found himself dodging enemy soldiers, liberating concentration camps, dealing with angry and defeated POWs, and famished, humiliated civilians struggling to survive.
 Bill described what he saw and felt this way.

 “At night I would think about the poor GI’s family when they got the news of his death.
 I tried not to think too much about this “dead guy” job.
 It seemed to go on forever.